tdcoder17/tdcoder17/README.md

 - 👀 I’m interested in iOS Development
 - 🌱 I’m currently learning iOS Development
 - 💞️ I’m looking to collaborate on becoming a better developer
-- 📫 How to reach me email: tdavis1736@gmail.com, LinkedIn: https://www.linkedin.com/in/theophilusdavis/
+- 📫 How to reach me LinkedIn: https://www.linkedin.com/in/theophilusdavis/

 I am here to join the wonderful world of development!
 I am a former car salesman looking for a career change.
 I have only heard great things about being a developer.
 I figured if I am going to be a developer why not be a developer for the products that I love to use everyday(Apple).